 Sonim Technologies Code of Conduct

-Sonim Technologies makes the world’s most ultra-rugged communication solutions.
+Sonim Technologies is a leading U.S. provider of ultra-rugged mobility solutions designed specifically for task workers physically engaged in their work environments, often in mission-critical roles.
 The individuals we serve are our “everyday heroes” – manufacturers, construction workers, electricians, miners, police, firefighters, and first responders.
 Ultimately, we are in the service industry.
 We seek to better peoples’ lives by providing a communication solution that they can rely on – everyday, no matter the environment.

 We continue to push our technology forward as we are constantly evolving and looking to progress.
 We know our core competencies and will continue to build upon these; we will harden our devices form factor and durability, we will expand our accessory portfolio to increase our devices’ usability, and we will continue to expand our application ecosystem.
 Furthermore, we will stand committed to deliver the best service for our customers.

 I. Build Trust and Credibility